solutionforest/Inspirecms-core/docs/document-type.md

 ---

-## Managing Document Types

-Over time, you may need to modify your document types:

-### Editing Document Types

-1. Navigate to **Settings** > **Document Types**
-2. Click on the document type you want to modify
-3. Make changes to settings, field groups, or templates
-4. Click **Save** to apply changes

-### Deleting Document Types

-Be cautious when deleting document types, as it may affect existing content:

-1. Navigate to **Settings** > **Document Types**
-2. Select the document type you want to remove
-3. Click **Delete** and confirm your choice

----

 ## Best Practices

 -   Create document types that align with your content strategy
 -   Use clear, descriptive names for document types
 -   Group related fields for better organization
 -   Define parent-child relationships carefully to create logical content hierarchies
-- Test your document types with sample content before full implementation